-A trust is a legal relationship whereby one person (the ‘trustee’) holds assets for the benefit of one or more other parties (the ‘beneficiaries’).
+A trust is a legal relationship where one person (the ‘trustee’) holds assets for the benefit of one or more other parties (the ‘beneficiaries’).
 A discretionary trust (also known as a family trust) is a trust in which the trustee is given the power (or discretion) to decide which of the beneficiaries are to benefit from the trust.

 A discretionary trust is an important vehicle for a number of reasons.
 The key advantages are summarised in the table below.

 |Asset Protection||The assets of a discretionary trust are separate to the assets of the beneficiaries.
 As a result, the trust assets may be protected from creditors in circumstances where a beneficiary is sued or made bankrupt.|